After More Than 2.5 Years, Trump Administration Still Can’t Say When Construction On Border Wall Will Start

 — Kyle Griffin (@kylegriffin1) August 26, 2019

 Even after securing funding meant to go toward new border walls, construction has yet to begin, the report said.
-It added that the Trump administration has installed an average of 1.7 miles of replacement border wall per month in office.
+It added that the Trump administration has installed an average of 1.7 miles of replacement border wall per month while he’s been in office.